uib/iam-scim/README.md

 ### User `.id`

-This should preferably be UUID-style string, but the service is free to use other formats, like letting the `.username` be the `.id`.
+This should preferably be UUID-style string, but the service is free to use other formats, like letting the `.userName` be the `.id`.
 It should be possible to request the JSON object representing this user with an URL-path of `/Users/{id}` where the `{id}` is replaced by the value of this field.